efcore/EFCore.FSharp/README.md

 Very rough upgrade to dot net core 3.1 of the good work done [here](https://github.com/bricelam/EFCore.FSharp).

 ## Known upgrade issues
-- Generics have a `+` in names.
+- Generics have and some strings have `+` in names.
 This needs to be manually removed.
-- Failing unit test in `FSharpMigrationsGeneratorTest`.
-There was significant change from EF 2.2 -> 3.1 in the MigrationsGenerator that made it non trivial to update.
-This may cause some odd behaviour.
+- Code generation failing in some circumstances...

 ## Getting started
 - Add a reference to the `.nuget` package in the release folder.